seba34e/spxOptionsChain/README.md

-Option chains for SPX.
-Intraday
+Look for CSV folder to get option chains for SPX.
+Intraday DATA.